Farah-H/terraform_security_hardening/modules/default_vpc/README.md

 - tested in second region to confirm that only the subnets, vpc, and igw are required for import.
 - Moved terraform script into the default_vpc directory, create python script to loop through regions, can use `boto3` to get vpc_ids, subnet_ids, subnet_cidr and igw_id
 - tried to condense subnet resources into one with `count` but didn't work because then it requires `terraform destroy` to delete the subnet.
+- look up terraform `where` clause to explicitly delete subnets / vpc where it's the default, as opposed to filtering in python.
+- test whether subnet cidr is necessary or if can be left blank (`"0.0.0.0/0"`)
+    - if it doesn't need to be correct, it makes the python script much easier